ebilsanta/gift-redemption-app/README.md

 * Caching on the frontend is also with the query prefix string as key.

 ## Future roadmap/improvements
+* Add functionality to unredeem gifts.
+It's tiring to reset the database each time...
 * Improve API response bodies to include more information and be more consistent.
 For example, returning a standard data field in responses.
 * Add infinite scrolling to frontend, right now users have to perform an additional step of clicking "Load More"